 EMS (Environmental Management System) - The BNL EMS meets the requirements of the ISO 14001 EMS standard, with emphasis on compliance assurance, pollution prevention, and community outreach.
 An extensive environmental monitoring program is one component of BNL's EMS.
-The BNL Environmental Monitoring Plan (EMP) was developed by the Environmental and Waste Management Services Division and describes the EMS in detail.

 environment - Surroundings (including air, water, land, natural resources, flora, fauna, and humans) in which an organization operates, and the interrelation of the organization and its surroundings.